Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Marc Casper -- Chairman, President, and Chief Executive Officer

 So that sector continues to be good.
-There is obviously global macroeconomic concerns, but generally, things continue to be strong.
+There's obviously global macroeconomic concerns, but generally, things continue to be strong.
 And we do have a different mix than we were much smaller in terms of the percentage of the total is so a different mix.
-We have more raw material science mix than we did back in the last recession.
+We have more raw material science mix in the extent we did back in the last recession.

 Dan Arias -- Stifel Financial Corp. -- Analyst